lofty87/cli/README.md

 project name should follow [npm package naming rules](https://github.com/npm/validate-npm-package-name#naming-rules),

-but you can also use `-i` or `--ignore-naming-rules` option to avoid following npm package naming rules
+but you can also use `-i` or `--ignore-naming-rules` option to avoid following npm package naming rules.

 <br />